By Samantha Garbarini and Michelle Gillan Larkin

 270 Mamaroneck Ave, Mamaroneck

-At Saccone’s Pizzeria in New Rochelle, eight flavors are available on a daily basis year-round, with top picks ranging from lemon with fresh juice and zest, mint chocolate chip with imported Italian mint flavoring, and pineapple and banana with bits of fresh fruit in the mix.
+At Saccone’s Pizzeria in New Rochelle, eight flavors are available on a daily basis year-round, with top picks ranging from lemon with fresh juice and zest to mint chocolate chip with imported Italian mint flavoring and pineapple and banana with bits of fresh fruit in the mix.

 Since the 1960s, homemade Italian ice has been coolly lurking among the wieners and potato puffs at Walter’s Hot Dogs in Mamaroneck and White Plains, where the lemon is made with fresh juice and zest, and the watermelon is pretty much just cut-up fruit and ice.
 Four scoops of Italian ice can be blended with Sprite for a signature Freeze® drink, though those in the know ask for a watermelon Freeze® mixed with lemonade in the summertime.
 At the White Plains location, Italian ice is plopped into White Claw Seltzer for a Boozy Freeze.